 One outcome, two versions

 It was important for Barber and Lanphier to build up speed before making their interception.
 They would be unable to hang around for long as their fuel load necessitated a short combat time, while more Zeros would undoubtedly be scrambling in response to any mayday calls.
 Unknown to the Americans, the Lightnings’ drab olive camouflage had made them difficult to spot on their climb.
 Indeed, the pilot of the second Betty later recalled: ‘The first I knew of the attack was when I saw tracer bullets going into the admiral’s aircraft and I looked up and saw the P-38 directly above me: it was shooting into the admiral’s aircraft.’
-While the Betty crews failed to see the P-38s on approach, their comrades piloting the Zeros had and were swift to react.
+While the Betty crews failed to see the P-38s on approach, their comrades piloting the Zeros had and they were swift to react.
 They jettisoned their fuel tanks and nosed over to make a steep descent in order to reach the Kill Section before it could inflict serious damage.

 Lanphier and Barber’s machines were roaring upwards at 280mph on a 90-degree angle and the two men suddenly realised they were entering a potential death trap: once the P-38s reached the bombers, which were travelling from left to right, they would become sitting ducks for three Zeros on the right-hand side.
 Rather than attack the Betties, Lanphier decided to make a charging pass at the Zeros.
 He would risk his life to buy time for Barber to make an attack on the Betties.
 According to the official post-combat report, Barber attacked the second Betty – the one that was not carrying Yamamoto.
 Approaching 6,000ft, Lanphier claimed he destroyed one of the Zeros* and then plunged down to attack the primary target, now at treetop level, skilfully avoiding his other opponents.
 He attacked the aircraft by blasting it from the side, his cannon fire detaching one of its wings in the process.
 Coming out of his run, Lanphier observed the flaming aircraft plunge into the jungle below.